Datavisualiatie-UGent/project-dv25-1/src/pages/lifestyle.md

 diet_chart_40
 ```

+Every age group struggles with something different.
+The group of ages 26 - 30 only struggles with temptation and cravings, for example.
+This group is rather small, though, and is therefore highly biased, which explains only one category for this age group.
+Almost everyone does struggle with a lack of time, but what's interesting is the ages of 19-25 also struggling with cost.
+This can make sense, since this is the start of a person's adult life, where they become more independent and are still finding a steady basis.

 ## What motivates you?

 Everyone has different motivations for working out.
 Can the genders agree on what motivates them?